EfficiencyJunky/eec-for-squarespace/scripts/02_detail/readme_detail.md

 2. Use a Custom Javascript Variable to transform the raw data into a `productJSON` and then generate our `detail` EEC data structure (add the actionField with list name if applicable)
   1. Create a Custom Javascript Variable and name it `JS - eec.detail`
   2. Copy [this code][02_eec_object_creation_code] to the "Custom JavaScript" section
+  3. Save the variable
+  4. To test this, re-start Preview mode in GTM and visit a product details page.
+Now we should see the `JS - eec.detail` variable populate with a properly formatted EEC Object.
+See below for an example of what this looks like.

 **EEC DETAIL DATA STRUCTURE REFERENCE**<br/>
-This is an example of what an EEC data structure for action of type `detail` looks like
+This is an example of what an EEC data structure for action of type `detail` looks like.
+Notice there's no SKU on the detail view because there may be more than one variant

 ```{
   'ecommerce': {